-Soapy Water: Sometimes all you need to do is give your tiles and grout a good scrub.
+Soapy Water: Sometimes all you need to do is give your tile and grout a good scrub.
 Soak the scrub brush in warm soapy water, and give the area a good cleaning.

-Baking Soda: Sprinkle baking soda on dampened tiles and grout.
+Baking Soda: Sprinkle baking soda on dampened tile and grout.
 Let it sit for a while, and then simply use a brush to clean the area.

-Glass-Top Stove Cleaner: You can use your stove cleaner for cleaning grout and tiles.
+Glass-Top Stove Cleaner: You can use your stove cleaner for cleaning grout and tile.
 Apply it, scrub and then wash it off.

-Steam Cleaners: Products such as the Hydra Steam Cleaner can be used to clean the surface of tiles and grout.
+Steam Cleaners: Products such as the Hydra Steam Cleaner can be used to clean the surface of tile and grout.